JohnCiubuc/Bookro/README.md

 Macros will be transient, much like the quickmark system.
 The idea is to simplify workflow when working on a current document, like an email, rather than being permanent.
 However, will probably write a feature for permanent marks too if it becomes prudent.

 Might run into an issue where writing a mark will be commonplace in writing, and keeps prompting the system, but time will tell

+Submodule broken atm, will fix later.
+But it's the wayland-autotype branch that's needed